xlai/thoughts-work/glossary/IDMC.md

 date created: Tuesday, September 20th 2022, 4:30:56 pm
 date modified: Tuesday, September 20th 2022, 4:31:17 pm
 ---
+# Independent Data Monitoring Committee

-It is set up to monitor the main outcome measures including safety and efficacy, and monitor the overall conduct of the trial.
+It is set up to monitor the main outcome measures, including safety and efficacy, and monitor the overall conduct of the trial.
 An IDMC may be trial specific or an umbrella committee responsible for several ICR-CTSU trials.